Persoonia trinervis: Description

 Persoonia trinervis is an erect, sometimes spreading shrub that typically grows to a height of 0.3–1.8 m with young branchlets that are densely covered with greyish to rust-coloured hair.
 The leaves are spatula-shaped, or lance-shaped with the narrower end towards the base, 15–70 mm long and 3–10 mm wide with three or six prominent parallel veins and sometimes twisted through up to two complete turns.
 The flowers are arranged singly or in groups of up to four, each flower on a densely hairy pedicel 1–3.5 mm long with a scale leaf at the base.
 The tepals are yellow, 8.5–16 mm long and densely hairy on the outside.
 Flowering occurs from September to December and the fruit is a smooth, oval drupe.

 Taxonomy

-Persoonia trinervis was first formally described in 1856 by Carl Meissner in de Candolle'sProdromus Systematis Naturalis Regni Vegetabilis from specimens collected by James Drummond in the Swan River Colony.
+Persoonia trinervis was first formally described in 1856 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected by James Drummond in the Swan River Colony.